ultrazohm/ultrazohm_sw/docs/source/mpsoc/framework/neural_network/neural_network.rst

    b^{(3)} &=\left[ \begin{array}{rr} 7 \\ \end{array}\right]

 The activation function of the hidden layer is set to ReLU, the output activation function to linear.
+The following section calculates all steps and intermediate results in the network.

 First layer
 ***********